jimporter/bfg9000/doc/reference/builtins.md

 !!! note
     While absolute paths are rarely needed in a `build.bfg` script, it's still possible to use them.
-However, there are some caveats: 1) POSIX-style absolute paths will refer to that (absolute) path on the *current* drive,
-    2) Windows-style absolute paths will fail to work on POSIX systems, and 3) Windows-style paths with a drive letter and a *relative* path (e.g. `C:foo`) are unsupported by bfg9000.
+However, there are some caveats: 1) on Windows, POSIX-style absolute paths will refer to that (absolute) path on the *current* drive, 2) Windows-style absolute paths will fail to work on POSIX systems, and 3) Windows-style paths with a drive letter and a *relative* path (e.g. `C:foo`) are unsupported by bfg9000.

 ## File objects